EpochStudio/Galaxies-ToS-Privacy/TOS.md

 - NSFW ("Not Safe For Work") content;
 - Any sort of discrimination;
 - Threats of any kind;
-- Link to malicious content.
+- Link to malicious content;
+- politics

 Using any bugs/exploit of the "service" for personal benefits or affecting the "service" stability/performance is completely prohibited.